-Within the Programme, LIPs are selected only through a direct award procedure and this procedure applies only to the LIPs.
+Within the Programme, LIPs are selected only through a direct award procedure.
 It means that support within this procedure is awarded:

 - to bodies with a de jure or de facto monopoly; - for actions with specific characteristics that require a particular type of body based on its technical competence, high degree of specialisation or administrative power.